One of the greatest challenges for growth — and indeed, the greatest opportunities — is designing an unforgettable customer experience.

 Every contact we have with a customer influences whether or not they’ll come back.
 We have to be great every time or we’ll lose them. – Kevin Stirtz

-You can start with interviewing your staff and find a few trusted regulars that will give you honest, in-depth feedback.
+You can interview your staff and find a few trusted regulars that will give you honest, in-depth feedback.
 Go in with an open mind and allow yourself to feel things fresh, as if experiencing it for the first time.
 Be careful not to sugarcoat the negatives, but rather take each ‘negative’ you discover as an exciting opportunity to turn it into a positive.
-Every little thing you discover will add up and make a significant difference over the long haul.
+Every little thing you discover will add up and make a significant difference to the customer experience in the long haul.

 Translating the Experience Online: